ktrnka/faq-builder/blog_posts/gaming/gaming_for_tech.md

 The biggest point of difference is that UE allows people to edit the game world, defining levels and assets.
 It even provides a flowchart-based programming language called blueprints.
 And it's all designed with more customization in mind.
 In Android, they don't want you modifying the core system.
 But with Unreal you have the option.

 Version control in gaming felt pretty rough (Perforce).
 In tech most people use git, and it's pretty clear that git alone can't meet the needs of gaming because 1) large binary files need to be versioned and 2) it needs to work for a wide range of employees.
 While I'm on the subject of version control, let me mention that blueprints didn't have a textual form so you had to screenshot the diffs when submitting your changes for review.

+## Takeaways:
+- Game development doesn't use git for good reasons
+- I wish UE blueprints were more designed with peer review and version control in mind

+## See also:
+- The software of Palia

+## TODO
+- Search for a good compare / contrast article

 # Internal use aka Dogfooding